 The following table gives the Council's External Treasury Advisor's view on Bank Rate movements and their forecast for the PWLB new borrowing rate based on that view.
 The PWLB rates are based on the 'Certainty Rate' introduced by the Government for local authorities providing improved information and transparency on their locally-determined long-term borrowing and associated capital spending plans.
-Investment returns are likely to remain exceptionally low during 2022/23 but thereafter recover to pre-pandemic levels.
+Investment returns rose sharply over the course of 2022 due to increases in the bank base rate, and this higher level is expected to continue through 2023 before dropping back in early 2024.